geier/pycarddav/README.rst

 News
 ----
+27.01.2012: pyCardDAV v0.3.3_ released:
+  **New** sabredav/owncloud support, thanks Davide Gerhard.
+  This release also fixes a small database bug.
+  The config file has a new entry (*davserver*) which you can set to either davical or sabredav.

+  Plans for the future:
+  The source code has been cleaned up quite a bit (nearly every line of code has been touched) and some features have been added.
+Write support is nearly finished in the backend (but will probably not be included in the next release yet), but the frontend is still really buggy and a pain to use.

 06.01.2012: pyCardDAV v0.3.2_ released:
   this is a minor bugfix update, db deleting should not be necessary.
 If everything is working fine at the moment, there is no need to upgrade.